cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**2.2.4**
+- Integrate SoundPlayer from ChensHelpers for testing sounds.
+Only available for developers.
+- Improve DroneCatalog's implementation so that every Drone instance will have concurrent phases of setup.

 **2.2.3**
 - Bug fix related to Laser Drone's sound again.
 Hopefully it does not bug out again.
 Moved the stopping sound in OnExit to fix it.